 Line and Filling toolbar

 The Line and Filling toolbar lets you modify the main properties of a drawing object.
-The icons and pull-down lists vary, according to the type of object selected.
+The icons and pull-down lists vary according to the type of object selected.
 For example, to change the style of a line, click on the up and down arrows for Line Style and select the required style.

+The functions on this toolbar are also provided in the Properties pane of the sidebar when a drawing object is selected.
+By default, the Line and Filling toolbar is not shown, but you can display it from the View > Toolbars menu.